Robert Dawn

 Robert Dawn (October 22, 1921 – July 9, 1983) was an American make-up artist.

+Career

 Dawn was born in Hollywood, California, the son of Anna Christine and Jack Dawn, a make-up artist.
 Dawn attended Commerce High School in San Francisco, California.
 He served as a fighter pilot during World War II earning the Distinguished Flying Cross, Purple Heart and Silver Star.
 After being discharged from the Air Force, Dawn worked for Metro-Goldwyn-Mayer as a make-up artist.
 In 1971, he won a Primetime Emmy Award in the category Outstanding Makeup for his work on the television program Mission: Impossible.

+Death

 Dawn died in July 1983 in Los Angeles, California, at the age of 61.